On-line Te Reo Māori Dictionary

 Locatives (at the moment, something is somewhere) - kei te

-Kei Pōneke te kāinga tūtru o Rangi.
+Kei Pōneke te kāinga tūtru o Kauri.

-Rangi's permanent home is in Wellington.
+Kauri's permanent home is in Wellington.

 Locatives (at the moment, something is somewhere) - kei te